mskordal/my-sel4-projects/profilePass/README.md

-# LLVM InjectBRAM Pass
+# LLVM Profile Pass
-This is an LLVM Out-Of-Tree Pass for injecting code that reads and writes to BRAM.
+This is an LLVM Out-Of-Tree Pass for injecting code that starts and read hardware performance counters on functions that will be profiled, and then sends the data over to a hardware design that generates a call graph with that data.

 # Useful Information
 Regarding syntax and the pass structure, visit the link: